 Here are some examples of what is classified as wear and tear parts that are not covered under warranty:

 There is an onus on the rider / owner to learn how to take due care and manuals are provided to assist with this.
 If you are not sure of something feel free to talk to us.
-A quick google search will also provide a multitude of advice now as well.
+A quick google search can often provide advice too, however ensure it is a reputable and suitably experienced channel.

 Here are some further articles to help you keep your ebike in tip top condition: